BatoolMM/WiDS-ex/README.md

 # WiDS exercise
 This is an exercise for a workshop I'll be giving as a part of WiDS2021.
-The example `ggplot2` figure is taken directly from TidyTuesday.
+The example of the `ggplot2` figure is taken directly from TidyTuesday.